-Revolut has recently added a premium tier with more features for £6.99/€8.50/$8.50 per month in 42 European countries.
-Earlier this month, the startup launched a new credit feature for UK users through a partnership with peer-to-peer lending company Lending Works.
+Revolut added a premium tier with more features for £6.99/€8.50/$8.50 per month in 42 European countries.
+Earlier in 2017, the startup launched a new credit feature for UK users through a partnership with peer-to-peer lending company Lending Works.

 Covercy provides online, international money transfer and foreign currency exchange solutions to small and medium-sized enterprises.
 The company aims to provide a more transparent, efficient and cheaper alternative to existing international money transfers.

 Covercy allows customers to make payments to any country in 28 currencies.
 It serves customers in the EY member countries, the UK and Israel.